atbcb/usab-uswds/_tad/rad-x.md

       <h5>Recommendation</h5>
       <img class="img-full" src="../images/instructions-recommendation.jpg" alt="NEED ALT-TEXT"> <span class="grid-line text-italic">Key information stands apart</span>
       <ul>
-        <li>Provide concise, descriptive language of tactile differentiation for each component, especially for components which are highlighted visually in instructions (refer to pg.
-28 for more information).</li>
+        <li>Provide concise, descriptive language of tactile differentiation for each component, especially for components which are highlighted visually in instructions (refer to [Language Recommendation](#recommendation-14) for more information).</li>
         <li>Provide clear instructions to conduct the test by feel alone so that no-vision and low-vision users can identify, orient, and use the test components correctly.
 This should include:</li>
         <ol>
           <li>1.
 How to discern inner packages from one another (e.g., the two parts of a dropper in separate pouches)</li>